 Challenges and solutions to figuring out how many grams of carbohydrates you are eating:

 Our eyes are not a good gauge for accurate measurements.
 So many of my clients will tell me that they "ate a few tablespoons of rice" when in reality they may have eaten closer to a 1/2 cup of rice.
 Not knowing how much of a food you are consuming makes carb counting impossible.
 Until you train your eyes to be accurate, continue using measuring cups, measuring spoons, and a food scale.
-Measuring serving spoons can also be helpful by allowing you to scoop out your food from a dish or pot with an accurate measuring tool.
+Measuring serving spoons (similar to what is used in a cafeteria) can also be helpful by allowing you to scoop out your food from a dish or pot with an accurate measuring tool.